twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeMedi** – Used with **Medial Forms (medi, med2)**.
 This feature uses medial characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The second feature is used only for Syriac if the glyphs exist.
 * **IncludeNalt** – Used with **Other Forms and Variants: Alternate Annotation Forms (nalt)**.
 This feature uses either glyphs with a `.nalt` suffix or circled characters from the *Enclosed Alphanumerics* block and initial, isolated, medial or terminal characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The Verajja font was used in the OpenType Designer using the number six as shown in the manual.
 * **IncludeOnum** – Used with **Numerals: Oldstyle Figures (onum)**.
 Glyphs with `.onum` at the end of PostScript names should be present to generate this feature.
 The Mandala font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.
 * **IncludeOrdinals** – Used with **Other Forms and Variants: Ordinals (ordn)**.
 It creates a numero substitution (capital N and small o with or without full stop) if the glyph exists in the *Letterlike Symbols* block of Unicode and substitutions for letters and numbers.
-The numero character is included in encodings for languages with Cyrillic script (e.g. Windows CP1251 - Cyrillic).
 * **IncludeOrdinalsExt** – Used with **Other Forms and Variants: Ordinals (ordn): Extended (use .ordn or .sups for all letters)**.
 If no glyphs that end with `.ordn` or `.sups` are found, it creates substitutions for a to ª and o to º if these glyphs exist.
 * **IncludeOrnaments** – Used with **Other Forms and Variants: Ornaments (ornm)**.
 The first method uses the bullet.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace bb, bp, bq, wk and wr by chess pieces.
 * **IncludePetiteCapitals** – Used with **Other Forms and Variants: Petite Capitals (pcap, c2pc)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́).